-Notes to Condensed Consolidated Interim Financial Statements (Unaudited - Expressed in Canadian dollars) For the three months ended March 31, 2018
+Notes to Condensed Consolidated Interim Financial Statements For the six months ended June 30, 2018 (Unaudited - Expressed in Canadian dollars)

 2. BASIS OF PRESENTATION (continued)

 Basis of measurement

 These condensed consolidated interim financial statements have been prepared on the historical cost basis except for certain financial instruments which are measured at fair value.
 In addition, these condensed consolidated interim financial statements have been prepared using the accrual basis of accounting, except for cash flow information.